philcryer/fak3r.com/content/music-concerts-up.md

 - [ ] Archers of Loaf - Delmar Hall - Thur, Apr 30
 - [ ] The Lemon Twigs - Off Broadway - Tue, May 5.
 - [ ] Dropkick Murphys and Rancid - Pops (outside) - Sat, May 16
-- [X] Rage Against The Machine w/Run The Jewels - Enterprise - Sat, May 16
 - [ ] They Might Be Giants: Flood 30th - Pageant - Sun, May 17
 - [ ] The Growlers - Ready Room - Mon, Jun 8
 - [X] Jason Isbell w/Strand of Oaks - Stifel - Sun, Jun 21